-I Choose You The trainer has a close personal bond with one of their Pokémon, who has exceptional strength compared to other Pokémon.
+I Choose You

+The trainer has a close personal bond with one of their Pokémon, who has exceptional strength compared to other Pokémon.

 This Pokémon has two more Move slots than a regular Pokémon, which are filled during creation or after taking this Edge as per regular Pokémon creation.
-It also faints after taking four Wounds instead of three, and they can buy up to three Masteries instead of two.
+It can also buy up to four Masteries instead of two, reflecting a uniquely unbreakable bond with its trainer.

 Requirement: Pokémon as focal as this one tend to be more interesting.
 For one reason or another, the cherished Pokémon has a Hindrance of their own.
 It can be Major or Minor, but it must make sense with the Pokémon in question (ie. A Pokémon cannot be Unskilled, as it's not a trainer!).

 A powerful Pikachu might be dogged by a set of Rival comic relief criminals, or a Psyduck could be overly afflicted with its species' signature headaches, a Minor Disability.

 Also, trainers with the Partnerless Hindrance cannot take this Edge.

+Regional Variants

-This Edge may only be taken once.
-Regional Variants Some Pokémon take wildly different forms in different regions as they evolve in divergent directions.
-They may even be entirely different types! #222 CORSOLA
+Some Pokémon take wildly different forms in different regions as they evolve in divergent directions.
+They may even be entirely different types!

+TYPE: GHOST

-TYPE: GHOST Galarian Corsola adapted to this ghostly form after a sudden wave of climate change a long time ago wiped out its native coral reefs.
+Galarian Corsola adapted to this ghostly form after a sudden wave of climate change a long time ago wiped out its native coral reefs.
 It drains life force through its branches.
 Don't kick stray stones in Galar - they might curse you!